 Good cycling etiquette is appreciated and expected by all who take part in our group rides.
-The following advice is for riders new and old and will ensure a more pleasurable ride for all.
+This article is provided for riders new and old and will ensure a more pleasurable ride for all.
+Please take a moment to familiarise yourself with good etiquette and watch the video as well.

 Why ride in a group?